agardnerIT/site/_posts/2019/2019-08-01-automatic-application-definitions-autonomous-monitoring.md

 ## Recap

 Following previous tutorials has given us 2 EC2 instances, both with a single Apache HTTP server running.
 One is the `production` server and the other is the `staging` server.
 We have split the process groups and services accordingly so that the Davis AI engine will alert separately for production and staging.
-We’ve also applied various tags due to the metadata so that we can create flexible filters.
+We've also applied various tags due to the metadata so that we can create flexible filters.

 ## Scenario